 - Don’t cut back on the spices.
 This recipe calls for 1 tablespoon of cinnamon.
 This might sound like a lot but it definitely is not.
 Zucchini is a pretty bland & tasteless vegetable by itself.
-It is great for adding moistness to breads but is best used in recipes that call for a lot of spices or other flavorings.
-For instance it is excellent combined with chocolate or banana in breads.
+It is great for adding moistness to bread but is best used in recipes that call for a lot of spices or other flavorings.
+For instance, it is excellent combined with chocolate or banana in bread.

 - If you want to add chocolate chips to the recipe, go for it.
 I personally like either regular zucchini bread or chocolate zucchini bread, but I’m not a fan of the regular zucchini bread with chocolate added, but to each his own here.
 If you do add the chocolate chips, cut back by the same amount on the nuts, or omit them.
 Chocolate also tends to draw moisture from baked goods, so add the extra tablespoon of oil if using the chocolate.

 - If you have an abundance of zucchini, bake extra loaves of bread and freeze them.
 The bread freezes well.

 - If you decide to freeze shredded zucchini, freeze double the amount that you need.
 It seems to turn to 98 percent water after you freeze and re-thaw it.